Avenidas Novas

 - Palácio Mendonça

-- Avenida da República is the main avenue of Avenidas Novas, connecting Praça Duque de Saldanha and Campo Grande.
-Avenida da República is one of the main arteries of Lisbon, very busy with tourists and local people, and cars.
-The Avenida da República is known for being an area of business, restaurants, tourism and access to public transport.
-The current name was given in 1910 after the Implementation of the Republic in Portugal.
-The main points of interest on Avenida da República are: the Palacete Valmor; the central location and proximity to Praça Duque de Saldanha and Avenida da Liberdade; the Toiros Square of Campo Pequeno; the Train and Metro Stations of Entrecampos; and the O Galletto Restaurant.
+- Avenida da República is the principal avenue of Avenidas Novas, connecting Praça Duque de Saldanha to Campo Grande.
+It is one of Lisbon's main arteries, busy with tourists, local residents and vehicles.
+Avenida da República is known as a business, dining, tourism and public transport corridor.
+Its current name was assigned in 1910 following the establishment of the Republic in Portugal.
+The main points of interest are: the Palacete Valmor; the central location and proximity to Praça Duque de Saldanha and Avenida da Liberdade; the Campo Pequeno bullring; the Entrecampos train and metro stations; and Restaurante O Galletto.

-- Avenida de Berna is a widely used communication axis to reach the center of Lisbon, with a connection between Praça de Espanha and Campo Pequeno.
-Avenida de Berna is a popular place for tourists and students due to its proximity to the Universidade Nova de Lisboa and the Calouste Gulbenkian Foundation.
-The current name is related to a tribute paid to Bern, the capital of Switzerland.
-The main attractions of the Avenida de Berna are: the Calouste Gulbenkian Foundation; the Church of Our Lady of the Rosary of Fátima; and the Institute of Medieval Studies.
+- Avenida de Berna is a heavily used road connecting Praça de Espanha to Campo Pequeno and providing access to central Lisbon.
+It is popular with tourists and students owing to its proximity to the Universidade Nova de Lisboa and the Fundação Calouste Gulbenkian.
+Its name is a tribute to Bern, the capital of Switzerland.
+The main attractions are: the Fundação Calouste Gulbenkian; the Igreja de Nossa Senhora do Rosário de Fátima; and the Instituto de Estudos Medievais.

-- Avenida António Augusto de Aguiar is one of the main communication routes in the center of Lisbon, connecting Praça de Espanha and Avenida Fontes Pereira de Melo.
-The avenue is mainly used by tourist cars, public transport and private vehicles.
-The Avenida António Augusto de Aguiar is thus designated to honor the University Professor and Politician António Augusto de Aguiar (1838-1887), Minister of Public Works between 1883 and 1885.
-The main points of interest of Avenida António Augusto de Aguiar are: the proximity of Parque Eduardo VII, Praça Marquês de Pombal and Avenida da Liberdade; the El Corte shopping centerEnglish; and the Calouste Gulbenkian Foundation.
+- Avenida António Augusto de Aguiar is one of central Lisbon's main thoroughfares, connecting Praça de Espanha to Avenida Fontes Pereira de Melo, used primarily by private cars, public transport and commercial vehicles.
+It is named in honour of university professor and politician António Augusto de Aguiar (1838–1887), Minister of Public Works between 1883 and 1885.
+The main points of interest are: the proximity of Parque Eduardo VII, Praça Marquês de Pombal and Avenida da Liberdade; the Centro Comercial El Corte Inglês; and the Fundação Calouste Gulbenkian.

-- Avenida 5 de Outubro is one of the busiest and largest avenues in Lisbon with approximately two kms in length, with a connection between Avenida Professor Aníbal Bettencourt and Rua Pinheiro Chagas.
-The Avenida 5 de Outubro is an area of passage very frequented by the Portuguese due to the large number of public transports that exist nearby.
-Avenida 5 de Outubro is thus designated to honor the Revolution of 5 October 1910, which established the Republican Regime in Portugal.
-The buildings on Avenida 5 de Outubro are mainly used as hotels, businesses, schools, government services and public transport infrastructure.
+- Avenida 5 de Outubro is one of Lisbon's busiest and longest avenues, approximately two kilometres in length, connecting Avenida Professor Aníbal Bettencourt to Rua Pinheiro Chagas.
+It is a major transit corridor heavily used by Portuguese residents owing to the number of nearby public transport options.
+The avenue is named in honour of the Revolution of 5 October 1910, which established the Republican regime in Portugal.
+Buildings along Avenida 5 de Outubro are predominantly used as hotels, businesses, schools, government services and public transport infrastructure.

-- Avenida Fontes Pereira de Melo is one of the most important avenues in the Portuguese capital, connecting Praça Duque de Saldanha and Praça Marquês de Pombal.
-The avenue is thus designated to honor Fontes Pereira de Melo (1819-1887), former President of the Council of Ministers.
-The Avenida Fontes Pereira de Melo is an important road of communication in the city, approximately 1 km long, always very busy.
-The Avenida Fontes Pereira de Melo has several points of interest, namely the Parque Eduardo VII; a a Street Art Gallery; the Theatre Villaret; and the Saldanha Residence Commercial Center.
+- Avenida Fontes Pereira de Melo is one of the most important avenues in the Portuguese capital, connecting Praça Duque de Saldanha to Praça Marquês de Pombal.
+It is named in honour of Fontes Pereira de Melo (1819–1887), former President of the Council of Ministers.
+Approximately 1 km in length and always busy, Avenida Fontes Pereira de Melo has several points of interest including Parque Eduardo VII; the Street Art Gallery; the Teatro Villaret; and the Centro Comercial Saldanha Residence.

 - Corinthia Hotel